jpreagan/llmnop/README.md

 Flags:
-  -k, --api-key string             API key for the inference server -u, --base-url string            Base URL for the inference server (e.g., "https://example.com/v1") -c, --concurrency int            Number of concurrent requests (default 1) -h, --help                       help for llmnop
+  -k, --api-key string             API key for the inference server -u, --base-url string            base URL for the inference server (e.g., "https://example.com/v1") -c, --concurrency int            number of concurrent requests (default 1) -h, --help                       help for llmnop
-      --mean-input-tokens int      Mean number of tokens to send in the prompt for the request (default 550) --mean-output-tokens int     Mean number of tokens to generate from each LLM request (default 150) -m, --model string               Specify the model to benchmark (e.g., "meta-llama/Meta-Llama-3-70B-Instruct") -n, --num-iterations int         Number of iterations to run (default 2) --stddev-input-tokens int    Standard deviation of number of tokens to send in the prompt for the request (default 150) --stddev-output-tokens int   Standard deviation on the number of tokens to generate per LLM request (default 10) -t, --tokenizer string           Path to the tokenizer.json file
+      --mean-input-tokens int      mean number of tokens to send in the prompt for the request (default 550) --mean-output-tokens int     mean number of tokens to generate from each LLM request (default 150) -m, --model string               specify the model to benchmark (e.g., "meta-llama/Meta-Llama-3-70B-Instruct") -n, --num-iterations int         number of iterations to run (default 2) --stddev-input-tokens int    standard deviation of number of tokens to send in the prompt for the request (default 150) --stddev-output-tokens int   standard deviation on the number of tokens to generate per LLM request (default 10) -t, --tokenizer string           path to the tokenizer.json file
 ```

 ## Example